No more typing reviews! Try our Samantha, our new voice AI agent.

 Cons

-"Service support can be improved."
+"Their technical support can be better."

 "We are now transitioning to another solution.
 The main reason for that is that managing all of the exceptions and troubleshooting all of the issues our users have had connecting to the internet has become too significant in terms of workload, compared to what we hope we will have with another solution."